Since developers are human, software isn’t a fire-once-and-done matter. To allow for these imperfections, software comes in “versions”.

 - “Commit” the code, which makes it populate the changes to all the “repositories” of that code.
 The developer usually leaves notes about what changed as well.

-In a strictly practical sense, a Git version control is simply a file folder, but with a hidden .git folder that keeps logs of all the changes.
+In a strictly practical sense, a Git version control is simply a file folder, but with a hidden .git folder that keeps logs of all the changes, including alternate versions of everything that has changed.
 A developer can also have a .gitignore file with regular expression conditions that prevent certain files from being tracked by Git.

 GitHub

-From that point, GitHub has become a part of Big Tech.
-Their most advantageous offering is GitHub Copilot, which scraped all the GitHub code to create an AI-assisted model to help with coding.
+Beyond being a form of social media, Github’s most advantageous offering is GitHub Copilot, which scraped all the GitHub code to create an AI-assisted model to help with coding.

 Forks